 - (3) The Contest Jury has the right to waive penalties if missing roll call was not due to the competitor's negligence.
 This would be determined at a hearing convened for the purpose of hearing a protest over the penalties being imposed by the Chief Judge. - (b) Introduction of Judges, Starter, Contest Jury, and other contest officials. - (c) Introduction of FAA officials. - (d) Weather forecast and winds aloft. - (e) Direction of flight for Known and Unknown programs.
-Official wind direction for Free Programs. - (f) Description of the Aerobatic Box and FAA Deadline. - (g) Starting procedures. - (1) Taxi, take-off, and holding procedures. - (2) Traffic pattern for competitors. - (3) Aborts by competitors on the ground and in the air. - (h) Radio procedures and frequencies. - (i) "Hot Box" panels and recall signals.
-Briefing of the recall signal shall include the phrasing that will be used in the event of a recall, and the types of instructions that will be given in the event of a traffic conflict. - (j) Tow and release procedures from towplanes - (k) Optional safety check maneuver. - (I) Scheduling flying of low altitude lines and warm-up figures. - (m) Designation of warm-up pilots.
-Warm-up flights will be required for all categories and all flights at the U. S. Nationals, if circumstances allow. - (n) Personnel permitted on the judging line. - (o) Review of grading criteria for figures and positioning, as required.
+Official wind direction for Free Programs. - (f) Description of the Aerobatic Box and FAA Deadline. - (g) Starting procedures. - (1) Taxi, take-off, and holding procedures. - (2) Traffic pattern for competitors. - (3) Aborts by competitors on the ground and in the air. - (h) Radio procedures and frequencies.
+If radio will be the sole means of controlling box entry, any radio failure, transmit or receive, prior to box entry requires an immediate return to landing. - (i) Recall signals.
+Briefing of the recall signal shall include the phrasing that will be used in the event of a recall, and the types of instruction that will be given in the event of a traffic conflict.
+If Hot Box panels are not in use, the location and color of the recall smoke bomb shall be briefed. - (j) Tow and release procedures from towplanes. - (k) Optional safety check maneuver. - (I) Official contest "working hours" - (m) Scheduling flying of low altitude lines and warm-up figures. - (n) Designation of warm-up pilots.
+Warm-up flights will be required for all categories and all flights at the U.S. Nationals, if circumstances allow. - (o) Personnel permitted on the judging line. - (p) Review of grading criteria for figures and positioning, as required.